-The financial statements presented are only for the Plan and are not intended to present the basic financial statements of the City of Boynton Beach, Florida.
+The financial statements presented are only for the Plan and are not intended to present the basic financial statements of the City.

-The Plan is included in the City's Annual Comprehensive Financial Report (ACFR) for the years ended September 30, 2021 and 2020, which are separately issued documents.
+The Plan is included in the City's Annual Comprehensive Financial Report (ACFR) for the years ended September 30, 2022 and 2021, which are separately issued documents.
 Anyone wishing further information about the City is referred to the City's ACFR.

-The Plan is a pension trust fund (fiduciary fund type) of the City which accounts for the single employer defined benefit pension plan for all City Police Officers.
+The Plan is a pension trust fund (fiduciary fund type) of the City which accounts for the single employer defined benefit pension plan for all City police officers.
 The provisions of the Plan provide for retirement, disability, and survivor benefits.